AmmarNanjiani/brain2/README.md

 # Usage

-Make sure you have docker installed.
+Make sure you have docker and docker-compose installed.

 ## Initial setup:
 1) Open a command line to the root of the project and enter `docker-compose up --build'